cybercubes/stock-volatilator-3000/setup_guide.md

 git update-index --chmod=+x gradlew
 ```

-After you are done, you need to push the changes
+After you are done, you need to push the changes.

 ### Create Linux service